 Adolescence is a time of trying new things – and for some young people, this includes trying alcohol.
-If you’re informed about the risks and have some strategies in place, you can help your child avoid the ill effects of alcohol.
+When it comes to teenagers and alcohol, it’s important to get informed and have some strategies ready to help your child avoid the risks of alcohol use.

 For many young people, trying alcohol is a normal part of growing up.

-For most young people who try alcohol, there will be no long-term effects.
-But for a small number, drinking in adolescence might lead to more chronic problems and even addiction.
-For some teenagers, alcohol use can be a sign of other problems.
+For most young people who try alcohol, there won’t be any long-term effects.
+But for a few, drinking in adolescence can lead to immediate harm and more chronic problems or even addiction.
+For some teenagers, alcohol use can be a sign of social or mental health problems.

 Alcohol is the most commonly used and most damaging drug among young people.
 It’s also the drug of choice for Australians of all ages.

 The short answer is nothing.
 There’s just no safe level of alcohol use for young people under 18 years.

 When young people drink, there’s a risk that their brains won’t develop properly.
 Adolescence is an important time for brain development, with lots of new nerve connections and pathways being made.
 Alcohol can interrupt this process and even cause mild impairment.